South Norwood Recreation Ground

 South Norwood Recreation Ground is a park located in South Norwood in the London Borough of Croydon.
 In 1889, Croydon Corporation acquired the land and the borough surveyor estimated that it would cost just over £1,300 to lay out.
 Over a quarter of the projected cost was to install land drainage, which indicates that the site was quite wet.

-The recreation ground includes a sports area, football pitches, tennis court, floodlit courts, bowling green with pavilion and a children's playground.
+The recreation ground includes a sports area, football pitches, tennis court, floodlit courts, bowling green with pavilion and a playground.

 The park has an area of 14 acre and 5.67 hectares.